Jose Altuve Preview, Player Props: Astros vs. Red Sox

 Jose Altuve At The Plate

-- Looking at the 61 games he has played this year, he's hit a long ball in nine of them (14.8%), and in 3.3% of his trips to the dish.

-- Altuve has an RBI in 20 of 61 games this year, with multiple RBI in six of them.
-He has also driven home three or more of his team's runs in three contests.
+- Altuve has had at least one RBI in 33.9% of his games this year (21 of 62), with more than one RBI seven times (11.3%).
+He has also been responsible for three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.